IvanKrznaric/MFB/_build/site/public/4-sustavi-d3f9ce377dea57b1bcf356ec153bbdc1.md

 :::

 ## 4.4 Input-output model
-In this section we are going to use all of the things we learned about matrices and systems of linear equations to study one important economic model called **<span style = "color:green"> the input-output model </span>**.
+In this section we are going to use all of the things we learned about matrices and systems of linear equations to study one important economic model called **the input-output model**.
 We are going to use it to model a scenario in which we have different sectors of an economy that interact with each other, meaning that every sector consumes outputs of other sectors in order to produce its output.
 Alongside every sector consuming a part of outputs of all other sectors, each sector has its own demand which is just the amount of output of that sector that is not being used for further production, but rather for export.

 The assumptions of the input-output model are:
 - if the inputs into some sector increase $p$ times, then the output of that sector increases $p$ times as well